Guzpenha/transformer_rankers/docs/index.md

 ## Example: BERT-ranker for retrieving similar questions

-The task is to rank a similar questions to an input question.
-The following will download the data and train BERT-ranker (with only 1000 samples to be fast) using one of our example scripts:
+The task is to rank similar questions to an input question.
+We download the data and train BERT-ranker (with only 1000 samples to be fast) using one of our example scripts:

 ```bash
     cd transformer_rankers/scripts